 Experience the world

 All Social Sciences’ honours programs enable students to participate in international opportunities after their second year.
 As international opportunities complement each other, you can choose to take part in more than one during your program.
+Learn how these experiences abroad can count toward your degree and to learn more about the requirements.

 - International Internships